cccbr/belfryprojects/content/docs/040-managing-project/index.md

 ### Decommissioning and preparations

-Preliminary work will usually be required before external contractors can start the bell related work – for example, in clearing items that are in routine use – chairs, tables, books, papers etc. Are they to be retained in storage, refurbished or disposed of?
+Preliminary work will usually be required before external contractors can start the bell related work – for example, in clearing items that are in routine use: chairs, tables, books, papers etc. Are they to be retained in storage, refurbished or disposed of?

-It may be necessary to provide protective sheeting and covering for immovable items like flooring, monuments, organ to prevent damage, and ingress of dust or debris.
+It may be necessary to provide protective sheeting and covering for immovable items like flooring, monuments and organ to prevent damage and ingress of dust or debris.

 Volunteer labour may undertake some of this but some tasks may require specialist contractors, such as organ builders to protect an organ.
 Work by volunteers will require advance agreement of the church and main contractors.
 Bell hangers are accustomed to working with volunteers, subject to insurance arrangements being agreed and project specific risk assessments in place.